qooxdoo/qooxdoo/docs/mobile/getting_started.md

 # Getting Started with Qooxdoo Mobile

-Working with Mobile requires downloading and using Qooxdoo's SDK.
-See here for the [SDK's requirements](../README.md), and follow its *Installation and Setup* section.
+Working with Mobile requires downloading and using Qooxdoo's compiler tolchain.
+See here for the [Qooxdoo requirements](../README.md), and follow its *Installation and Setup* section.
 This requirement applies to the development phase only, the final app is independent of the SDK.